rickysantos12/Micky/README.md

 <li>Edit the "Worker: node start.js" and turn it on. then save it.</li>
 <li>Then deploy the branch again, and your finished!</li>

-If none of that helped you, please watch this video.
+If none of that helped you, please watch this video down below.
+It will help you indeed.

 `VIDEO BEING RECORDED NOW, PLEASE WAIT`